It's from my brother saying he's not trying to be an annoyance.

 And they have been trying, Pelosi and her crew, to undermine the troops since we went into Iraq.

-Saying that we don't support genocide in Turkey a hundred years ago.
+Saying that we don't support genocide in Turkey 100 years ago, this will support the troops.

 We have to do right by these things.

-Abu Grab Guantanamo, torture, all of those issues about who we are as a country.
+Abu grab Guantanamo, torture, all of those issues about who we are as a country.

 This makes me want to spit.